 Spring is just around the corner and I know we’re all itching to get some Spring cleaning done.
 But if you’re anything like me, you’ll also get the decorating itch.
-Yes, that’s right.
-It’s that time of year where we all purge our homes of all the junk that’s piled up over the Winter, clean and organize closets, and sprucing up your décor with brighter colors.
+Yes, that’s right, aside from the Spring planting, it’s that time of year where we all purge our homes of all the junk that’s piled up over the Winter, clean and organize closets, and spruce up the décor with brighter colors.

 One of the ways you can do this is with a gorgeous Springtime wreath!
 But don’t run out and spend tons of money on a pre-made one just yet.
 With this easy peasy tutorial, you can create your very own wreath for a fraction of the price.
 A DIY project like this is the perfect way to create something attractive for your door, but also customize to your personal style and décor.

 What You’ll Need

 For this, you can choose your size and style.
 Any Dollar Store or craft store will have oodles of different wreaths made of Styrofoam, twigs, wood, etc. So, pick one that works for you.
 You can even make your own basic wreath!
 For this tutorial, I got a twig wrapped wreath from the Dollar Store for less than five dollars.
 You really can’t beat that.